peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

-- MUST contain the expiration datetime after which the Status Assertion MUST NOT be considered valid anymore, and the Digital Credential referred to SHOULD NOT be considered as having a valid status, since it appears without verification against any revocation.
+- MUST contain the expiration datetime after which the Status Assertion MUST NOT be considered valid anymore, and the Digital Credential referred to SHOULD NOT be considered as having a valid status, unless there exists some specific verifier policy that provides stronger guidance.
 The expiration datetime MUST be superior to the Status Assertion issuance datetime and it MUST end before the expiration datetime of the Digital Credential;